ls1intum/Athena-CoFee/README.md

 If you are using PyCharm, you can also start all services by running the `All Services`-configuration.
 This has the added advantage that you can debug the services directly from PyCharm by running the configuration in debug mode.

-All of the dependencies will be installed automatically when first starting the services.
+All the dependencies will be installed automatically when first starting the services.

 Note that you need to have the [EnvFile plugin](https://plugins.jetbrains.com/plugin/7861-envfile) installed so that the environment file loading can take place from the run configuration.